 Qualifications and Skills

-According to the Bureau of Labor Statistics, the median pay for a chief executive as of 2012 was $168,140 per year, with the lowest-earning 10 percent making less than $76,220, and the highest-earning 10 percent with incomes over $187,200.
+According to the Bureau of Labor Statistics (BLS), the median pay for a top executive as of 2017 was $183,270 per year.
 The large variance in salary is due to the differences in responsibilities depending on the industry, as well as the differences between public and private sector employment.
 Benefits are also a large part of compensation with many executive management positions, and include club memberships, company vehicles and even the use of company airplanes in some cases.

 Job Outlook and Advancement Opportunities

-The BLS notes that the total number of top executives employed in the United States will grow by 11 percent between 2012 and 2022, which is about the average for all occupations.
+The BLS notes that the total number of top executives employed in the United States will grow by 8 percent through 2026, which is about the average for all occupations.

 Opportunities for advancement often happen by moving from an executive management position in one company to the same type of position in a larger or more prestigious company.
 Competition for these jobs is strong because of the high salaries and level of prestige, but candidates with proven leadership and management skills, as well as solid experience, face the best prospects of advancement either with current employers or new companies.